Consensys/EthOn/EthOn_glossary.md

 This property connects an External Actor an Account that it controls.
 This means the External Actor has control over the private Key for the Account.
 The control is not necessarily legitimate.
 ### creates
 [`ethon:creates`](http://ethon.consensys.net/creates)
-Relates a create transaction to the Contract Account it creates.
+Relates a create transaction to the ContractAccount it creates.
 ### creates State
 [`ethon:createsState`](http://ethon.consensys.net/createsState)
 Relates a Transition to the State it creates.